masteringmodernpayments/book/subscriptions.md

 ## Basic Subscription Integration

-We're going to add newsletter subscriptions to our sales site.
-Every month paid-up members will receive the next newsletter to their email address.
-This is a simple illustration but generalizes well to other types of subscription services.
+We're going to subscriptions to our sales site.
+Subscribers get access to every available product for a monthly price.

 We're going to need to make some changes to the site: